 How do the teams work?

-Individuals enter themselves and can nominate a team name which other individuals can also use - get your mate to enter with the same team name (confirm spelling with each other).
-Points accumulated by any member of a team go towards the overall team points.
+Teams of two riders can race in every grade.
+Individuals enter themselves and both nominate a team name.
+Points accumulated by either team member go towards the overall team points.
 Go for a break-away, wait for the sprints, focus on the KOMs - the strategy is up to you.
 Individuals can still enter as themselves.

 Teams must be reasonably situated in the grades they enter - we will handicap you based on the strongest rider in the team.
 The Combine is flexible with handicapping based on the fields (thanks to our awesome vols), so please enter useful information about your recent performance on the entry.

-Teams must wear the same jerseys or vests.
+Teams are encouraged to wear the same jerseys or vests.
 If you are organising multiple teams from the same club/organisation, please attempt to have different versions of the jersey for the different teams (prior version vs. current, etc).

 What if I want to change teams?